StukC/StockTradingServerClient/README.md

 - `QUIT`: Disconnect the client from the server.
 - `SHUTDOWN`: Shut down the server (only use this command when you want to stop the server).

 Please note that input validation is minimal, and the server does not provide real-time stock prices.
-This project is intended for educational purposes only and should not be used for actual stock trading.